agentmorris/camera-trap-ml-survey/README.md

 <br/>**Miao Z, Liu Z, Gaynor KM, Palmer MS, Yu SX, Getz WM.
 Iterative human and automated identification of wildlife images.
 Nature Machine Intelligence.
 2021 Oct;3(10):885-95.**

 Propose an active learning approach for species classification, evaluated on a dataset of 630k images from Mozambique.
 Train/val split is by sequence, not by location.
 Most of the paper is about active learning sampling strategies and confidence thresholding approaches.
-Report 88% "automatic" accuracy, which they roughly define as automating high-confidence predictions (78% of their test data); they suggest this is "already sufficient to help alleviate the data bottleneck encountered in typical camera trap monitoring projects".
-I'm not sure I agree with that claim, but the concept and methodology are clear, and the paper lays out a good variety of methods one might use for sampling and thresholding.
+Report 88% "automatic" accuracy, which they roughly define as automating high-confidence predictions (78% of their test data).

 <br/>**Whytock RC, Świeżewski J, Zwerts JA, Bara-Słupski T, Koumba Pambo AF, Rogala M, Bahaa-el-din L, Boekee K, Brittain S, Cardoso AW, Henschel P. Robust ecological analysis of camera trap data labelled by a machine learning model.
 Methods in Ecology and Evolution.
 2021 Jun;12(6):1080-92.**